Excel VBA Class Module

 - For testing, you can use lesser techniques or functions in creating Class.
 This can be modified later when we want to add more product functions and techniques.

 - Always consider similar or same features when we finish Class and assigning it to a Module.
 This will help us in comparing the features of different products.

 This has been a guide to VBA Class.
-Here we discuss how to Create Custom Class & Objects in VBA along with examples and downloadable excel templates.
-Below are some useful articles related to Excel VBA –
+Here we discuss how to create custom VBA class & objects along with examples and a downloadable excel template.
+Below are some useful articles related to Excel VBA